Bio

 Research brief

 I develop statistical methods for inference in large dimensional time series data to make better decisions.
-My domain knowledge of financial economics and modern neural networks informs my methodological work.
+My goal is to design useful tools merging econometrics and Transformer-based ML.

 See more in my research tab.